open-and-sustainable/prismaid/docs/mcp-server.md

 - `prismaid_check_conformance` — check a [RevAIse record](review/revaise-integration) against a protocol's SHACL shapes.
 - `prismaid_list_protocols` — list the accepted protocol identifiers.
 - `prismaid_protocol_guidance` — return a protocol's full requirement checklist, grouped by record class, so a user can plan a conforming review before running anything (see [Protocol Guidance](guidance)).
 Advisory; it does not constrain the order in which tools are used.

+**RevAIse records** — build and check a review record by hand (see [RevAIse Integration](review/revaise-integration)); no API keys or file access, and the last two fetch the released data model live (network):

+- `prismaid_generate_revaise_record` — seed a review record with a valid header and optional stubs for the stages prismAId does not run (registration, search, risk of bias, synthesis).
+- `prismaid_merge_record_stage` — merge a stage into an existing record, or fill a seeded stub.
+- `prismaid_revaise_schema` — describe the released RevAIse data model (classes, enums, required slots, enum values), fetched live — never the LinkML source.
+- `prismaid_validate_record` — validate a record against the released data-model JSON Schema (structural validity, distinct from conformance).

 **Execution** — read and write files, use the network, and read LLM API keys from the environment: